wamuu-sudo/orchid/README-EN.md

 - All Gentoo packages are availible.
 - We use the gentoo-kernel-bin Kernel, which follows the LTS channel of linux.
 Thus making debuging easy and faster.
 - `eix` pre-installed.
-- A complet `orchid-dwm` environnement with X11, and support for a large portion of graphic cards (except Optimus).
-Firefox-bin pre-insalled.
-Also Cannonical Gnome and KDE Plasma are availible
+- GNOME , KDE Plasma, and Suckless DWM availible for install.
+- A complete dwm environnement `orchid-dwm` availible for download with great optimisations and a sleek design.
+- Firefox pre-installed as a binary so you are ready to go ASAP.
 - Only OpenRC installs are available, while SystemD is usable on Gentoo aswell.
 - We took the decision to integrate Flatpak by default for practicity raisons.
 It is also used for the Gaming tools in their respective editions.